Democrat Rep. Butterfield to retire, new district is toss-up

 He joined the U.S. House in July 2004 after winning a special election.
 As a freshman lawmaker from a state with one of the country’s heaviest military presences, he joined the House Armed Services Committee.
 In that role, he toured the Guantanamo Bay Naval Base prison in Cuba and said he believed many of the accusations of abuse of suspected terrorists were false.

-In Congress, he has pushed for affordable health care, support for rural communities and stronger environmental protections.
+In Congress, Butterfield has pushed for affordable health care, support for rural communities and stronger environmental protections.

 “I am proud of my work in Congress on behalf of my constituents and I know that my life’s work of fighting for greater fairness and equity will not cease, even after the close of the 117th Congress,” Butterfield said.